Call4Cloud | MMP-C | Autopilot | Device Preparation

 • We can use the Windows Update for Business instead of an old (not working) WSUS server.

-• We can access the file shares (and web servers) which are not yet migrated to Sharepoint Online with SSO (of course we are going to migrate the existing data to SharePoint when all devices are ready)
+• We can access the file shares (and web servers) that are not yet migrated to Sharepoint Online with SSO (of course we are going to migrate the existing data to SharePoint when all devices are ready)

 3. How SSO to your On-premises AD works